Board of Directors

 Chairman of the Board of Directors

-Presently he is Trustee Emeritus at Vanderbilt University and a director of ANS, LLC and EspriGas, LLC.
-His leadership in the community has included serving as Chairman of the Tennessee Education Lottery Corporation, the United Way, the Nashville Symphony, the Nashville Area Chamber of Commerce, the Titans Advisory Board of Directors, and the Tennessee Performing Arts Center.
+Presently he is Trustee Emeritus at Vanderbilt University and a director of ANS, LLC.
+His leadership in the community has included serving as Chairman of the Tennessee Education Lottery Corporation, the United Way, the Nashville Symphony, the Nashville Area Chamber of Commerce, the Titans Advisory Board, and the Tennessee Performing Arts Center.
 He received a B.E. degree in electrical engineering from Vanderbilt University and an M.B.A. from Northwestern University.

 Vice Chair of the Board of Directors

-Mr. Flynn serves as Chairman of the Audit Committee and also serves on the Nominating, Governance and Community Affairs Committee.
-Mr. Flynn has served on the Board of Directors since 2008.
-He is a director of Flynn Enterprises, LLC, a family owned, multi-national garment manufacturing, sales and distribution company headquartered in Hopkinsville, Kentucky, and serves on the boards of Planters Bank, Hopkinsville, for which he is also a member of the Audit Committee, and Jennie Stuart Medical Center, a regional hospital that serves Western Kentucky.
+Mr. Flynn serves as Chair of the Compensation and Human Resources Committee and serves on the Audit and Risk Committee.
+Mr. Flynn has served on our Board since 2008.
+Mr. Flynn is a director of Flynn Enterprises, LLC, a family owned, multi-national garment manufacturing, sales and distribution company headquartered in Hopkinsville, Kentucky, and serves on the boards of Planters Bank, Hopkinsville, for which he is also a member of the audit committee, and Jennie Stuart Medical Center, a regional hospital that serves Western Kentucky.

 Mr. Flynn attended Vanderbilt University as a National Merit Scholar, graduating with a bachelor’s degree in English, and subsequently received a law degree from Vanderbilt University Law School.